Baking black bean chocolate cupcakes at home, tensions can be high.

 I’ve been baking black bean chocolate cupcakes for the last 10 years and every time people eat one I get that “Ahhhh” no way look.
 The pinnacle of fortified food, stealth health on steroids, the way to add beans and fiber to your diet, a Dietitians dream come true.
 Baking a healthier version of a cupcake that is edible is exciting.
 One made with black beans is really exciting, and adding a whipped white chocolate Ganache sprinkled with a little sea salt… sounds like heaven.

-Ganache is of French origin, like so many other great foods from that part of the world.
-A whipped Ganache is a simple recipe that consist by weight of one part cream and one part chocolate.
+Ganache is of French origins, like so many other great foods from that part of the world.
+A whipped Ganache is a simple recipe that consists of one part cream and one part chocolate.
 In order to make whipped white chocolate, the temperature is crucial.

 Too warm, it feels like you whip the ganache forever; too cold, you will end and up with a grainy ganache.
 For the perfect whipped ganache, it is essential that the ganache is at room temperature and is whipped at room temperature (around 70F).